xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Are there any plans for a mobile port of xemu?
 There are currently no plans for a mobile port of xemu on iOS or Android, the emulator hasn't reached the performance necessary to run well on iOS or Android at this time.

-#### Q: Does xemu accept game discs from your disk drive?
+#### Q: Can xemu load an Xbox game disc from my computer's DVD drive?
-xemu does not accept game discs from the drive, however you can dump your games using a specialized drive called a "Kreon Drive".
-See [here](http://wiki.redump.org/index.php?title=Microsoft_Xbox_and_Xbox_360_Dumping_Guide) for more details.
+Generally, no. You will need to create a backup of your game disc.
+Please [see here](disc-images.md) for more information about creating and using disc images.